lil-lab/ICCA/README.md

 ## Prerequisites

+To evaluate IDEFICS, Gemini, GPT4, and Claude, create a new environment with python>=3.10 and run `pip install -r requirements.txt`.

-Create a new environment with python>3.10 and run `pip install -r requirements.txt`.
-This sets up the environment to evaluate IDEFICS, Gemini, GPT4, and Claude.
-To evaluate LLaVA, go to LLaVA's directory by running `cd LLaVA` and run `pip install -e .`.
+To evaluate LLaVA, create a new environment with python>=3.10, run `pip install -r requirements.llava.txt`, then go to the directory `LLaVA` and run `pip install -e .`.

 For open-sourced models, their checkpoints will be automatically downloaded when running our code.
 You will need API access for the closed-source models (Gemini, GPT4, and Claude).
 Please refer to their websites and documentions for API access.